aman-thapa/AppliedDataScience-Spec/README.md

 # AppliedDataScience-Cousera

-Applied Data Science with Python by Coursera
+## Introduction to Data Science using Python
+* Intro to Data Science and Numpy